 Step 3) Select “Install Ubuntu”.

-Step 4) Optionally, you can select to download updates and third-party software while installing Ubuntu itself, provided your PC is connected to internet now.
+Step 4) Optionally, you can select to download updates and third-party software while installing Ubuntu itself, provided your PC is connected to the internet now.
 Click ‘Continue’.

-Step 5) The next dialog box is the most important.
+Step 5) The next dialog box is the most important one.
 The installer will show you several options on what you can do from here and the options may differ for you based on your system configuration.
 If you only had Ubuntu on your PC, the options should be same as what I have shown below.
 Select “Reinstall Ubuntu 17.10”.
 This option will keep your documents, music and other personal files intact.
 The installer will try to keep your installed software too where possible.
 However, any personalized system settings like auto-startup applications, keyboard shortcuts, etc. will be deleted.
-You version number may be different.
+Your version number may be different.
 Click ‘Install Now’.

 Step 6) Continue to follow on-screen instructions.
 You will pass through location, keyboard layout, and finally user account details.
 Click ‘Continue’.